GNOME/libgweather/doc/migrating-3to4.md

 **Note**: Unlike `gweather_location_get_children()`, the `next_child()`
-method will consume the reference of the iterated child; if you are keeping a reference to each child `GWeatherLocation` you should acquire a strong reference to it, using [method@GWeather.Location.ref].
+method will consume the reference of the iterated child; if you are keeping a reference to each child `GWeatherLocation` you should acquire a strong reference to it, using [method@GObject.Object.ref].

 ### Stop using `gweather_info_get_radar()`